 Who is Jim Harris?

-He has 20 years experience as a professional speaker and consultant, and speaks internationally at more than 40 conferences a year on topics including innovation and creativity, customer relationship management (CRM), eLearning, creating learning organizations, environmental leadership, energy efficiency, strategic planning, and creating common organizational mission and vision.
+He has 20 years of experience as a professional speaker and consultant and speaks internationally at more than 40 conferences a year on topics including innovation and creativity, customer relationship management (CRM), eLearning, creating learning organizations, environmental leadership, energy efficiency, strategic planning, and creating common organizational mission and vision.

 He was one of the first seven Canadians personally trained by Al Gore to present the slide show for An Inconvenient Truth.
 He was also one of just 12 Canadians who were licensed to publicly teach Dr. Stephen Covey’s work, The Seven Habits of Highly Effective People.

 Jim Harris works with leading businesses and Fortune 500 companies.
 He recently finished a global consulting contract with IBM and a related white paper on how low carbon leadership drives profitability.

 His new book, A Crisis is a Terrible Thing to Waste, will be published in 2012.
 It documents hundreds of case studies on how environmental leadership is best for the bottom line, especially in these recessionary times.

 His most recent book, Blindsided: How to Spot the Next Breakthrough That Will Change Your Business is a #1 international bestseller, having hit the top spot on the Financial Times of London’s European Edition of Best Business Books.
 He is also the author of The Learning Paradox: Gaining Success and Security in a World of Change, which appeared on numerous bestseller lists, and co-author of the national bestseller The 100 Best Companies to Work for in Canada.